Falmouth, Jamaica Port Guide: Top Things to Do

 One of the most magical experiences in Jamaica, the Luminous Lagoon glows at night due to bioluminescent microorganisms that create a shimmering blue-green effect in the water.
 Visitors can hop on a boat tour that takes them into the lagoon, where the glowing water reacts to movement.
 For a truly unforgettable experience, jump in for a swim and watch as your movements light up the water in an ethereal glow.

-Read my full guide to plan your visit: Luminous Lagoon Falmouth: Everything You Need to Know.
+Read my full guide to plan your visit: Luminous Lagoon Falmouth.

 6. Tour the Good Hope Estate